BitcoinDesign/Guide/guide/case-studies/savings-account.md

     - file: onboarding/key-1-complete
       alt:
       caption: Success message when Key 1 is created and secured.
+    - file: onboarding/key-2-connection-type
+      alt:
+      caption: Choice of cconnection method to the signing device.
     - file: onboarding/key-2-device-type
       alt:
-      caption: Choice of signing device for Key 2.
+      caption: Choice of signing device for Key 2 to provide accurate instructions.
     - file: onboarding/key-2-step-1
       alt:
       caption: Introduction to the key creation process via the signing device.